IELTS Writing Task 2 sample answer (band score 8-9)

 Sample Answer 1:

 Modern society is characterised by an abundance of choices, whether in the marketplace, the media or even in personal lives.
 While some people embrace this diversity, others feel overwhelmed by these choices.
-From my perspective, I believe that in modern days, we have too many options to choose from, and that can often lead to confusion, anxiety, and indecisiveness.
+Personally, I believe that in modern days, we have too many options to choose from, however, I also agree that this often leads to confusion, anxiety, and indecisiveness.

 To begin with, the rise of online retailers has drastically increased the number of options available to consumers.
 With the development of e-commerce websites like Amazon, people are now presented with a seemingly infinite range of products.
 As a result, many individuals find it difficult to make purchasing decisions, as they are inundated with a vast number of options.
 Furthermore, this problem is exacerbated by the fact that online retailers use various marketing techniques, such as special offers and personalised recommendations, to encourage consumers to buy more, which only adds to the already overwhelming selection.